 Linked Experimental Ecosystem Facility

-Come learn about the current research at the Notre Dame Linked Experimental Ecosystem Facility (ND-LEEF).
-Scientists will be on site to answer your questions and there will also be hands-on exhibits for kids.
+Come learn about the innovative environmental research happening at Notre Dame's Linked Experimental Ecosystem Facility (ND-LEEF).
+Scientists will conduct on-site demonstrations and answer your questions.
+We will also offer hands-on exhibits for children of all ages and public tours of the facility, which is home to a pair of bald eagles!
 Complimentary light refreshments will be provided.
-Click for Map to ND-LEEF.
+Click for Directions to ND-LEEF.

 BRIDGING THE GAP BETWEEN LABORATORY & FIELD